getodk/docs/docs/web-forms-intro.rst

 ODK is in the process of migrating to ODK Web Forms, a modern web forms experience.
 It is the default for new Forms starting in Central v2026.2.0.
 Forms created prior to that use `Enketo <https://enketo.org/>`_ by default.

-This page describes how to :ref:`opt a Central Form into using ODK Web Forms <web-forms-opt-in>` for all web-based functions, outlines :ref:`features not yet supported <features-not-yet-supported>` and documents :ref:`more complex question types <web-forms-question-types>`.
+This page describes how to :ref:`opt into using ODK Web Forms <web-forms-opt-in>` for all web-based functions, outlines :ref:`features not yet supported <features-not-yet-supported>` and documents :ref:`more complex question types <web-forms-question-types>`.

 .. _web-forms-opt-in: